keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 (Think about it.
 Your body may start to sweat if you eat too much animal protein (the steak sweats are real).
 But you don’t start excreting steak from your pores.)

-Mayer continued, “In fact, if you sweat like crazy during hot yoga or a set of intervals and you’ll compound that dehydration problem, which may even worsen your hangover symptoms.”[^53]
+Mayer continued, “In fact, if you sweat like crazy during hot yoga or a set of intervals...you’ll compound that dehydration problem, which may even worsen your hangover symptoms.”[^53]

 But Emily, if we’re not sweating out toxic alcohol, why do I smell like a took a bath in a Jameson?

-Jim White said, “The higher the alcohol content of the drink or drinks the person consumed the night before, the more alcohol oxidation a person’s body will go through, which means more stink-causing diacetic [or acetic] acid.”[^54]
+Jim White said, “The higher the alcohol content of the drink or drinks the person consumed the night before, the more alcohol oxidation a person’s body will go through, which means more stink-causing diacetic \[or acetic] acid.”[^54]

 > Fun fact: Drinking water is the only way to fight the smell.
 It helps your body dilute the alcohol and excrete the liquid more quickly, which will help kill the hangover smell.[^55]

-All that being said, sweating is an extremely important part of body homeostasis.
+All that being said, sweating is an extremely important part of [body homeostasis](https://www.emilywyattsmiley.com/spine-mobility-and-the-autonomic-nervous-system).
 It is required to help cool our body temperature’s down as the liquid on our skin evaporates.
 Moving vigorously in any way helps increase circulation, which has massive benefits to the body.

 It’s also important to note, that while a key factor to body homeostasis, sweating too much can lead to serious dehydration.
 You have to drink water in order to maintain a healthy human body.